pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 **Output**

 - DeleteListTemplates-yyyyMMdd_hhmmss.log
+- DeleteListTemplates_SucessFailure-yyyyMMdd_hhmmss.csv

 ### 6. Delete Missing WebParts ###
-This operation reads a list of webparts from an input file () and deletes the associated type of web parts from the sites, webs, and lists of the target SharePoint environment, which is provided by the user to enter.
+This operation reads a list of webparts from an input file (PreMT_MissingWebParts.csv OR WebParts_Usage.csv) and deletes the associated type of web parts from the sites, webs, and lists of the target SharePoint environment, which is provided by the user to enter.

 On selecting this Operation, we get the following options as shown in the below screenshot: